Grade Reports

 The “W” Grade

-Students who officially withdraw from a course for any reason, on or before the date specified on the College Calendar, will receive a “W.” Students have a responsibility to ensure that they have properly withdrawn from a course.
+Students who officially withdraw from a course for any reason, after the census date, will receive a “W.” Students have a responsibility to ensure that they have properly withdrawn from a course.
 Ceasing to attend class does not officially withdraw a student from a course.

 Students who need to withdraw after the “W” date shown in this catalog because of circumstances beyond their control should confer with the instructor.
 Students should make judicious use of class withdrawals (see Six Drop Rule).